Smith High alum forms Stop the Violence Campaign

 Chavis has already had the opportunity to volunteer with the Smith High School football and basketball teams.

-He says students who make that connection with someone who has walked in their shoes are all it takes to start a domino effect of positive change.
+He said students who make that connection with someone who has walked in their shoes are all it takes to start a domino effect of positive change.

-"Back in July we did the tailgate out at Smith and it was the first time this has ever happened.
-Once we had the vision we came together and reached out to everybody and it went from one class and expanded to other classes so that's what you have us division to say look once we come together as a community look what we can accomplish," said Chavis
+"Back in July, we did the tailgate out at Smith and it was the first time this has ever happened.
+Once we had the vision, we came together and reached out to everybody and it went from one class and expanded to other classes.
+So, that's what you have us division to say look once we come together as a community look what we can accomplish," Chavis shared.

-The Stop the Violence campaign will also take part of the Smith and Dudley Alumni Day on Thursday.
+The Stop the Violence campaign will also take part in the Smith and Dudley Alumni Day on Thursday.

 Ahead of the schools' rivalry football game on Friday night.